-Yes, as long as the food is safe and the patient is not on a special diet or experiencing swallowing problems.
+Yes, as long as the food is safe and suitable for any special dietary needs the patient may have.

 Families and friends sometimes bring in food as a treat for patients or to supplement the existing menu.

-Please speak to a member of the healthcare team if you have any concerns or questions about the patient or resident's nutritional requirements, cultural or religious needs, or if the patient is having swallowing difficulties and has been placed on thickened drinks or texture-modified food.
+Please speak to staff if you have any concerns or questions about the patient's or resident's nutritional requirements, cultural or religious needs, or if the patient is having swallowing difficulties and has been placed on thickened drinks or texture-modified food.